ankithsavio/ankithsavio.github.io/_projects/4_project.md

     </div>
 </div>
 <div class="caption">
-    Caption photos easily.
-On the left, a road goes through a tunnel.
-Middle, leaves artistically fall in a hipster photoshoot.
-Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.
+    On the left, we have a slice of the MRI scan.
+Right, we have the pre-segmented image of the same slice.
 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/5.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/brain.gif" title="tTe Segmentation Process" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">
-    This image can also have a caption.
-It's like magic.
+    The results of the applications of various transformations.
 </div>

 You can also put regular text between your rows of images.